Manufacture d'armes de Saint-Étienne: History

 12,000 weapons were being produced each year when the French Revolution began in 1789.
 The city was renamed Armsville during the Revolutionary period and production increased to arm the French Revolutionary Army.
 Subsequently, the French Empire required a threefold increase in production to meet the needs of the Grande Armée in its conquest of Europe.
 By 1838, during the July Monarchy, annual production was well over 30,000 firearms.

 In 1864, the modern factory was built, new steam-powered machines were installed and the first military standardized bolt-action rifle, the Chassepot, was produced from 1866 on, then the Gras rifle after 1874.
 The MAC-designed Lebel rifle entered production in 1886.
 MAS later designed and manufactured the family of rifles chambered in 7.5×54mm French, from the MAS-36 through the MAS-49/56, then later the FAMAS bullpup assault rifle, which uses the 5.56×45mm NATO round.

 In 2001, weapons production ceased as MAS was absorbed into the Nexter Group.
 OPTSYS, a Nexter subsidiary specializing in optical equipment and protected vision for armored vehicles, is currently located in Saint-Étienne.

 Arms produced by MAS

+Note: Where a model's year is followed by "T" (e.g. M1822T), this is shorthand for transformé or 'transformed'.
+This typically means old models that had their ignition system modernised from flintlock to percussion cap, or had a smoothbore barrel re-bored with rifling.
+Bis means that the model had been modified twice.